‘Hippies’ Hijack a Ship full of Napalm Bombs and sail it to Cambodia.

 Above Photo: Napalm in action during the Vietnam War.

-Of all the unusual Vietnam War tales I read while researching my novel BACK, the hijack of a ship carrying 34,000 tons of napalm and aircraft bombs, headed for U-Tapao airport in Thailand, which was diverted to Cambodia by two young, armed American hijackers, is one of the oddest I came across.
+Of all the unusual Vietnam War tales I read while researching the Vietnam War, the hijack of a ship carrying 34,000 tons of napalm and aircraft bombs, headed for U-Tapao airport in Thailand, which was diverted to Cambodia by two young, armed American hijackers, is one of the oddest I came across.

 On 14 March 1970 two American sailors and anti-Vietnam War protestors, Clyde McKay, aged 25, and Alvin Glatkowski, aged 20, pulled pistols on the captain and seized control of their ship, the SS Columbia Eagle, in the first armed mutiny aboard an American ship in over 150 years.
 The merchant vessel was chartered to the US government and was stuffed with bombs and napalm destined for Vietnam, by way of U-Tapao air base in Thailand.

 The hijackers said they’d detonate a home-made bomb they’d rigged, and, given the amount of highly explosive ordnance the ship was already carrying (3,500 500-pound bombs and 1,225 750-pound aircraft bombs), the captain ordered the vessel be abandoned by 24 crewmen and only a skeleton crew remained on board.

 The hijackers then ordered the captain to sail away from Thailand towards Cambodia, with two US Navy vessels in hot pursuit, but they couldn’t reach the ship before it entered Cambodian waters off the port of Sihanoukville.

 Because of the behaviour of the hijackers, which bordered on hysterical, the captain said he believed they were on drugs and could not be reasoned with.
 One hijacker subsequently admitted they’d been smoking opium cigarettes and taking amphetamines for days before the hijack.